MicrosoftDocs/security/operations/cats.md

 ms.topic: how-to
 ms.date: 10/01/2020
 ms.author: mbaldwin
-ms.custom: devx-track-azurepowershell, devx-track-azurecli
-ms.devlang: azurecli

 #Customer intent: As an Azure Key Vault administrator, I want to enable logging so I can monitor how my key vaults are accessed.
 ---
 # Enable Key Vault logging

 After you create one or more key vaults, you'll likely want to monitor how and when your key vaults are accessed, and by whom.
-For full details on the feature, see [Azure Key Vault logging](logging.md).
+For full details on the feature.

 What is logged: